Alex-Costea/Wiles/index.md

 ### Why is the language called Wiles?
 As it is inspired by Pascal, I decided to also name my language after a mathematician, but unlike Pascal, one that is contemporary.
 As such, it's named after Andrew Wiles, who proved Fermat's Last Theorem.

-### Are there plans to make the language object-oriented, or add other more advanced features?
+### Are there plans to add more advanced features to the language?
 This is a one-man project mostly meant for myself to try out making an interpreter, so honestly, it depends on my time and motivation.

 ### Will there be a formal specification?